hamiltoon/rhlunch/README.md

 # RHLunch

-A simple command-line tool to get lunch menus from Gourmedia.
+A simple command-line tool to get lunch menus from multiple Stockholm restaurants (Gourmedia, Filmhuset, Karavan).

 ## 🥱 Easiest way to run